-REVIEW: I've wanted to read this book for quite awhile now!
-The author, AJ Betts, came to our school last March and went down like a storm.
+I’ve wanted to read Zac & Mia for quite awhile now!
+The author, A.J.
+Betts, came to our school last March and went down like a storm.
 She was interesting, funny, and well-prepared for the presentation, and I highly recommend her for a visit if your school can get her.
 During the presentation, she completely sold me and the teens in the audience on Zac & Mia.
 We got 5 copies of it for the library, and they have since stayed consistently checked out.
 Some have even read it twice.

 I also really liked how slowly Zac and Mia’s relationship develops.
 Mia is a very angry young lady, and I personally was ready to choke her a couple of times.
 But she’s still likeable because her pain is so real.
 Mia’s character growth is complex and believable.
 Love, love, love!

-I did not cry or even come close to that in predictable TFIOS, but I did have a moment of tears toward the end.
-That ending was perfect for this book.
+I did not cry or even come close to that in predictable TFIOS, but I did have a moment of tears toward the end of Zac & Mia.
+The ending is perfect for this book.

-If I were still in high school and looking for a YA book to examine themes and symbols, Zac & Mia is full of good ones.
-The representation of mothers (Zac's mom, Mia's mom, Zac's pregnant sister, the farm animals, the fox trying to feed her babies), the emphasis on life and death on the farm, all the things the fox symbolizes (death, life, mothers, survival, nature).
+High school English teachers looking for a YA book to examine themes and symbols will find lots of good ones in Zac & Mia.
+The representation of mothers (Zac’s mom, Mia’s mom, Zac’s pregnant sister, the farm animals, the fox trying to feed her babies), the emphasis on life and death on the farm, all the things the fox symbolizes (death, life, mothers, survival, nature).
 Lots of discussion material for book clubs and classrooms.

 THE BOTTOM LINE: Don’t miss it.
 It’s relatively short, meaningful, and beautifully-written.
 It’s been a whopping hit at my school, thanks to the author visit and word of mouth.
 We even had some teachers raving about it.